Echidna Facts

 Photo: Echidna baby called a puggle

-Echidnas are good swimmers.
-They are known to visit their favourite watering-holes for an occasional dip.
-Unlike most land animals, the echidna swims with its head underwater, only lifting its beak above the waterline when it needs to take a breath.
-Like most quadrupeds (four-legged animals), the echidna uses a dog-paddling swimming stroke.
+Despite their stubby legs, echidnas are excellent swimmers.
+They use a dog-paddling motion.
+Interestingly, unlike most land animals, the echidna swims with its head underwater, only lifting its beak above the waterline when it needs to take a breath.

 Echidna rolled up inot a ball